-It is a legal break if a ball is potted OR at least two balls fully pass over an imaginary line joining the middle of the centre pockets.
+least two balls fully pass over an imaginary line joining the middle of the centre pockets.
 If illegal, an opponent is awarded a free shot and one visit.
 See rule 4b.

 In this situation, with an 'open table' at the start of the frame, a yellow is played directly onto a red which is potted.
 Reds become the designated group.
-Rule 4e lists shots in which groups cannot ball is potted OR if no balls strike a cushion then the shot is ILLEGAL This is the case above in which neither the red nor the cue ball touched a cushion.
+Rule 4e lists shots in which groups cannot

+A legal shot is defined under rule 5d. ball is potted OR if no balls strike a cushion then the shot is ILLEGAL This is the case above in which neither the red nor the cue ball touched a cushion.